OSGeo/gdal/doc/source/development/building_from_source.rst

     .. versionadded:: 3.9

     Control the mode used for find_package(PROJ).
-    Alters how the default CMake seach logic (https://cmake.org/cmake/help/latest/command/find_package.html) applies.
+    Alters how the default CMake search logic (https://cmake.org/cmake/help/latest/command/find_package.html) applies.
     Defaults to CUSTOM, where the CONFIG mode is applied for PROJ >= 8, and fallbacks to default MODULE mode otherwise.